Skip main navigation

 The following are positive ways you can use social media to support psychological health:

-- Stay up to date on base and unit information: Many installations and units have their own social media pages.
-These pages can help you learn about events, emergencies, deployments and more./lli>
+• Stay up to date on base and unit information: many installations and units have their own social media pages.
+These pages can help you learn about events, emergencies, deployments and more.

-- Support fellow warriors: You may be the first line of support for fellow service members who are struggling.
+• Support fellow warriors: You may be the first line of support for fellow service members who are struggling.
 Share helpful resources on your social media profiles.
-Keep an eye out for posts that could mean a military brother or sister is struggling.
+Keep an eye out for posts that could mean a member of the military community, friend, family member is struggling.
 Reach out to support them.
 Even sharing something sympathetic can let them know you have their back.

 Getting Care

 Social media can help you locate resources and connect with care.
 The social connections you forge can even help you cope during difficult times and support your recovery after traumatic events.
 However, social media is never a replacement for formal care.
-If you have psychological health concerns as a result of your military service or home life, talk to a psychological health care provider.
+If you have psychological health concerns because of your military service or home life, talk to a psychological health care provider.
 Connect with a provider by visiting your nearest military hospital or clinic.
-To locate care in your area use TRICARE's hospital and clinic finder, or call the Nurse Advice Line at 800-874-2273 and press 1.
+To locate care in your area, use TRICARE's hospital and clinic finder or call the MHS Nurse Advice Line at 1-800-TRICARE (874-2273) and press 1.

 Staying Safe on Social Media